This post may contain affiliate links. Please read our disclosure policy.

 Lately, I have been in a Thai food craze and I fully blame it on being 33 weeks pregnant.
 Making Thai food at home is so fun and easy plus, there is something so gratifying about making it yourself.
-This is a great summery thai dish to make as it goes on the grill (but you can also cook it on a grill pan stovetop if you aren’t a griller).
+This Thai Chicken Satay with Spicy Peanut Sauce is a great summery Thai dish to make as it goes on the grill (but you can also cook it on a grill pan stovetop if you aren’t a griller).
 And, nothing says summer like something on a wooden skewer to me!
-Try this fun Thai dish at home in your kitchen for a fun twist on summer grilling!
+Try this fun Thai Chicken Satay with Spicy Peanut Sauce dish at home in your kitchen for a fun twist on summer grilling!

 For the Chicken:

 - 3/4 cup of Thai Kitchen Lite Coconut Milk

 - 2 tbsp.
 Thai Kitchen Red Curry Paste

 - 2 tbsp. fresh lime juice

 - salt and pepper, to taste

 - 8-12 wooden skewers

 - 3/4 cup Thai Kitchen Lite Coconut Milk

 - 1 tbsp.
 Thai Kitchen Red Curry Paste